molrs/molrs-book/src/smiles/molecule-perception/default-bonds.md

 # Default Bonds
 SMILES doesn't explicitly provide bond types for single bonds and aromatic bonds.
-Thankfully, we can simply resolve default bonds.
+Thankfully, we can easily resolve default bonds.
 SMILES atoms do explicitly label if they are aromatic or not so we can use these labels to label a bond as single or aromatic.

 Note that molrs doesn't like using the label "aromatic".
-There examples of 4n + 2 pi systems that aren't aromatic.
+There are examples of 4n + 2 pi systems that aren't aromatic.
 The word "aromatic" is way too loaded and so I prefer the less loaded term "delocalized".

-While we will make a different error of assuming 4n pi systems are delocalized (ie. cyclobutadiene), these kinds of systems do shift double bonds around through valence isomerization.
+We will not make any effort to compute aromaticity.
+This does lead to the error of assuming 4n pi systems are delocalized (ie. cyclobutadiene).
+However, these kinds of systems do shift double bonds around through valence isomerization.
 For example, this [cyclobutadiene system](https://doi.org/10.1002/anie.199207381) has a valence isomerization barrier of 5.8 kcal/mol.

 Ultimately, we will not be able to accurately label molecules as "aromatic" or "delocalized" without QM methods.
 So we will have to settle for different degrees of "wrongness".